michaelcontento/sayndo/Readme.md

   The session object by default is just an empty object literal.
 You can access the current session like that.
+  How to write sessions and their properties, see the lines below.

     res.session